• Home |

 Stopping Power

-Read any one of the gun forums, and there's always going to be someone concerned with stopping power.
-What do they mean by "stopping power" exactly?
+Read any of the gun forums, and there's always going to be someone concerned with stopping power.
+What do they mean by "stopping power," exactly?

-Well, they could be talking about the size of the hole the bullet leaves, how deep the bullet penetrates, or how much energy it transfers to the target.
+Well, they could be talking about the size of the hole the bullet leaves behind, how deep the bullet penetrates, or how much energy it transfers to the target.
 Or a combination of all three.

 None of this matters if you are only a target shooter, so if that's you, go ahead and skip to the next section.
 But if you are a hunter like me, you should stick around.

-The 277 Fury bullet has a slight advantage because it leaves a slightly larger hole, but I don't believe it to be a significant advantage.
-Both bullets dwarf compared to the 338 Lapua Magnum, which propels a 250-grain bullet at nearly 3,000 fps.
+The 277 Fury bullet has a slight advantage because it leaves behind a slightly larger hole, but I don't believe it to be a significant advantage.
+Both bullets are dwarfed by the 338 Lapua Magnum, which propels a 250 grain bullet to a muzzle velocity of nearly 3,000 fps.

-The long, slender design also helps both bullets penetrate; however, the 277 Fury was purposely designed to pierce body armor at 500 yards.
-However, I haven't seen any deer, elk, or coyotes wearing body armor lately.
+Their long, slender design also helps both bullets penetrate; however, the 277 Fury was purposely designed to pierce body armor at 500 yards.
+I haven't seen any deer, elk, or coyotes wearing body armor lately.

-Lastly, both cases can hold a 150gr+ bullet, but the 277 Fury cartridge propels the bullet faster, transferring more energy into the target it hits.
+Both rounds' cases can seat 150+ grain bullets, but the 277 Fury cartridge propels its bullet faster and transfers more energy to whichever target it hits.

 The 277 Fury cartridge has more stopping power than the 6.5 Creedmoor, no matter how we look at it.